 - A healthy diet can keep your blood sugar controlled and may keep you from needing medicine.
-Eating healthy can also keep you from gaining too much weight in your pregnancy.
+Healthy eating can also keep you from gaining too much weight in your pregnancy.
 Too much weight gain can increase your risk for gestational diabetes.

 - Your health care provider, nurse, or dietitian will create a diet just for you.
 Your health care provider may ask you to keep track of what you eat.

 - Exercise will help keep your blood sugar under control.
 A low-impact activity such as walking is a safe and effective type of exercise.
 Try walking 1 to 2 miles (1.6 to 3.2 kilometers) at a time, 3 or more times per week.
 Swimming or other low-impact exercises can work just as well.
 Ask your provider what type of exercise, and how much, is best for you.